 How Can You Get Rid Of A Hangover?

-An instantly effective hangover elixir is what most of us would wish for.
+An instantly effective hangover elixir is

 Alas!
 That wish is as true as a unicorn.
 Just as time heals broken bones and broken hearts, only time (and patience) can help cure a hangover completely.
 This, however, does not mean you have to go through the day walking around like a zombie.
 Here are ways you can lessen the intensity of some of the symptoms…